 Here are two key lectures that Steiner gave to the first Waldorf teachers in 1919 that I suggest you explore.

 A very simple list of stories by grade: Story Content for Each Grade.

 A description of lessons divided into three developmental stages: You Need to Know the Three Stages of the Waldorf Curriculum.

 Next time: Step Two in 6 Steps to Planning an Awesome Waldorf Homeschooling Year.
 Step two in the BRIDLE planning process covers Resources & Rhythm.
 I also want you to know that I’ll be presenting a webinar at the end of the month with visuals on all of these steps, so watch your inbox for details coming soon.

 If you want more help with planning, check out my guidebook, Planning for Waldorf-Inspired Homeschooling: Keeping It Simple.

-Or join me for Plan It Out, an online group coaching program that meets for 3 weeks to work through these steps.
-My planning guidebook is included with this program!
+Or join me for Plan It Out, an online video course where I walk you through all 6 steops.
+My planning guidebook is included in this course as a Bonus!